douglascraigschmidt/ModernJava/FP/README.md

         numbers.
 This example also demonstrates the Java record data type.

+. ex9 - This example shows how Java Function interface objects can be
+        composed together via the andThen() method.

+. ex10 - This example shows how a modern Java BiFunction lambda can be
+         used to replace all the values of all keys in a ConcurrentHashMap.
+It also contrasts the modern Java BiFunction with a conventional Java 7 solution using a for-each loop.

-. ex9 - This example shows how a modern Java {@link Consumer}
+. exx - This example shows how a modern Java Consumer interface can be
-        interface can be used with the forEach() method to print out the values in a list by binding the System.out.println() method to the forEach() Consumer parameter.
+        used with the forEach() method to print out the values in a list by binding the System.out.println() method to the forEach() Consumer parameter.
 It also shows how to sort a List in ascending and descending order using a Comparator and a Function functional interface.

-. ex10 - This example shows how Java Function interface objects can be
-         composed together via the andThen() method.